parkerhancock/patent_client/docs/developer/overview.md

 ## Managers

 When filtering, ordering, or values methods are called on a Manager, it returns a new Manager object with a combination of the arguments to the old manager and the new arguments.
 In this way, any given Manager is *immutable*.
 The key data in the Manager is in a `ManagerConfig` object stored at `Manager.config`.
-Managers require subclassing `patent_client.util.base.Manager` and defining these methods:
+Managers require subclassing `patent_client.util.Manager` and defining these methods:

 `Manager._aget_results`